ThinkEQ/assembly-solutions-ltd/src/pages/product/gem-terminal-ind-co.md

         ### **GEM Terminal Distribution**

-        Assembly Solutions is the UK Distributor of GEM Terminals and Connectors.
+        Assembly Solutions is a UK Distributor of GEM Terminals and Connectors.

         GEM Terminals are a Taiwan based manufacturer of over 1,000 AC Terminals and Plug Inserts for Powercords.